 Our bioengineering researchers are nationally recognized experts whose work is having an impact on the health and well-being of people everywhere.
 Our key areas of research are Biomedical Imaging and Devices, Computational Biomedical Engineering, Biomaterials and Nanomedicine, and Neurotechnology and Computational Neuroscience.

 Mason's Bioengineering Department is making a difference in people’s lives.
 Consider:

-- We develop computational models to study blood flow in the brain to understand how aneurysms form, progress, and rupture.
+We develop computational models to study blood flow in the brain to understand how aneurysms form, progress, and rupture, and to correct diseases of the eye.
 This work receives funding from the National Institutes of Health.

 Students, both undergraduate and graduate, are fully engaged in research from the beginning of their studies with ample opportunities to work with researchers from different areas.

 We pride ourselves on the quality and number of research opportunities we offer our students both while they are at Mason and once they finish their studies and transition to multiple career options.